 The Chappaqua Farmers Market

-Now in our tenth season we continue our original mission of bringing food that is locally grown, raised or produced to the community.
+Now in our 12th season we continue our original mission of bringing food that is locally grown, raised or produced to the community.
 We strive to raise awareness of the importance of eating and buying local for the sustainability of our planet.
 And we can't resist how good local food tastes!